 Real property is taxable in the county where the land is located.
 Personal property is taxable in the county where the owner has his or her permanent legal residence.

 Each county administers its own system and sets its millage rate to arrive at the amount of ad valorem tax due.

-Homestead exemptions of up to $2,000 are available to persons who own and occupy their home as a primary residence.
-Certain homeowners who meet income limits and are age 65 and older may claim a $4,000 exemption.
+Various homestead exemptions are available to persons who own and occupy their home as a primary residence.
 Apply for a homestead exemption through the local county tax commissioner if you reside in a home you own by Jan.
 1.

 Inheritance and estate taxes

 There is no inheritance tax in Georgia.